 Since his arrival at Columbia in July 2005, Brett Boretti has revitalized the Columbia Baseball program in every aspect, building the Lions into a perennial Ivy League contender.

-Two of Boretti's players in the last five years have been Ivy League Player of the Year (Henry Perkins, 2008 and Dario Pizzano, 2012), one has been named Pitcher of the Year (Pat Lowery, 2010) and two have been named Rookie of the Year (Nick Cox, 2008 and Dario Pizzano, 2010 and WIll Savage, 2014)).
+Two of Boretti's players in the last seven years have been Ivy League Player of the Year (Henry Perkins, 2008 and Dario Pizzano, 2012), two have been named Pitcher of the Year (Pat Lowery, 2010 and David Speer, 2014) and three have been named Rookie of the Year (Nick Cox, 2008, Dario Pizzano, 2010 and WIll Savage, 2014)).
 In 2014, Columbia had 11 players selected to All-Ivy League teams, bringing the total of players to receive conference recognition under Boretti's leadership to 59, including 21 first team selections.

 Over the course of the last three years four of Boretti's players have been drafted by Major League clubs and another has signed as a free agent.
 Pizzano and Lowery were selected in the 2012 Major League Baseball Draft and signed professional contracts.
 The Seattle Mariners selected Pizzano in the 15th round of the MLB Draft and the Los Angeles Angels of Anaheim chose Lowery in the 21st round.
 In the 2013 MLB amateur draft, Alex Black was taken in the 29th round by the Kansas City Royals.
 Following the draft, Tim Giel signed a free agent contract with the New York Yankees.
 In 2014, Speer was selected in the 27th round by the Cleveland Indians.

-It capped another strong season for Columbia, which won 20 games for the second time in three seasons and finished with a .600 winning percentage in the Ivy League for the second time during that span.
+The 2012 campaign proved to be another strong season for Columbia, winning 20 games for the second time in three seasons and finished with a .600 winning percentage in the Ivy League for the second time during that span.

-Reflecting the team's success, six Lions earned All-Ivy honors last season, headlined by Pizzano, Lowery and Jon Eisen as first team All-Ivy selections.
+Reflecting the team's success, six Lions earned All-Ivy honors in 2012, headlined by Pizzano, Lowery and Jon Eisen as first team All-Ivy selections.
 Alex Black landed a spot on the second team, while Stefan Olson and Nick Ferraresi were honorable mention picks.

 In 2011, the Lions began the season at 7-3, including wins over Illinois, Central Michigan, South Alabama (twice) and a two-game sweep of Florida Gulf Coast.
 It was the best start for a Columbia team in 23 years as the Lions finished the season with the best fielding percentage in program history.